BitaoQiu/sncRNA_modules/cell_type_annotation/README.md

     introduce negative values for some of the neuron marker genes outside of the Arc-ME.
-If you expect your sncRNA data has a similar composition as the reference data set, using scale-data should be better because it will take between-cell-type variaion into consideration (see (b)).
+If you expect your sncRNA data has a similar composition as the reference data set, using scale-data should be better because it will take between-cell-type variation into consideration (see (Note 2)).

 2. The choice of marker genes can also be important: Some of the neuron marker genes can have a higher expression level in Ependymal cells